 Terms of Service

 From time to time, You and NetActuate may execute Orders.
-All Orders will govern over any inconsistent terms and conditions in this Agreement.
-For clarification, each Order is a separate and distinct agreement between You and NetActuate, and incorporates all of the terms and conditions of this Agreement.
+For clarification, each Order is a separate and distinct agreement between You and NetActuate, and incorporates all the terms and conditions of this Agreement.

 1. Agreement Definitions

 1.1 “Auto Renew” or “Auto Renewal” is the process by which the Service Period of NetActuate Services is automatically extended for additional 1 (one)-year periods, unless otherwise stated on Your Service Order.

 1.2 “Fees” or “Charges” means Non-Recurring Charges (NRC), Monthly Recurring Charges (MRC), and all other charges and fees indicated on the Order that the Customer agrees to pay, as set forth in Section 3.

 1.3 “Professional Services” means, collectively, consulting and any other professional services, which You may order.
 Professional Services include any deliverables described in Your order and delivered by NetActuate to You under an Order.

 1.4 “Order” means an ordering document, (which may be in the form of a service order form (“SOF”) or a statement of work (“SOW”)), pursuant to which Customer orders NetActuate Services, and incorporates all of the terms and conditions of this Agreement.
 Each Order will provide detail of Services being ordered from NetActuate and provide the Service Period of commitment.
 Services will not be available to Customer until Customer executes the Order and NetActuate accepts by executing the Order and provides counter-signed copy of Order.

 1.5 “Services” means a collective reference to all services to be provided by NetActuate to Customer pursuant to an Order.